 Grants for community groups

-Priority this year is being given to projects that will help people recover from the impact of the Covid-19 emergency.
+One priority is to fund schemes that help people recover from the impact of the COVID-19 emergency.

 This may include, for example, initiatives to re-establish social networks or improve mental health and wellbeing.